Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

 - [ ] The demonstration was well-organized and followed a logical sequence
 - [ ] The computational artifact demonstrated represents substantial technical achievement
-- [ ] The demonstration showed the tool's practical applicability and potential impact
+- [ ] The demonstration showed the computational artifact's practical applicability and potential impact
 - [ ] The student clearly articulated any limitations or future improvements needed
 - [ ] The project demonstration showed the overall feasibility of the proposed